derek-watson14/azure-blog-cspb-3112/README.md

 Author: Derek Watson

 ## Vision Statement
-The idea for this project is to document my learning journey toward earning the "Azure Developer Associate" certification from Microsoft.
-At [this url](https://learn.microsoft.com/en-us/credentials/certifications/azure-developer/?practice-assessment-type=certification) there is a **course outline** to prepare for the exam.
+*The idea for this project is to document my learning journey toward earning the **Azure Developer Associate** certification from Microsoft by taking the certification exam.*

+At [this url](https://learn.microsoft.com/en-us/credentials/certifications/azure-developer/?practice-assessment-type=certification) there is a course outline to prepare for the exam.
 Each of the 12 modules in the course are said to take somewhere from 30 minutes to 2 hours to complete.
 I figure I can create a post for each module as a sort of study guide when the exam comes, and include some personal anecdotes about what I learned or discovered.
 I work with Azure at work and I think this project would help me solidify my knowledge of some of the main Azure services I use such as `Azure App Service`, `Azure Blob Storage`, `API Management` and `Application Insights` to name a few.
 In the end, if I pass the exam, I will also gain a certification to showcase my new knowledge.

 ## Motivation